Giovanni Paolo Lancelotti

 Giovanni Paolo Lancelotti was an Italian canonist.

 Biography

 He was born in Perugia in 1522.
 He graduated as a doctor of law in 1546, and taught law shortly afterwards (1547 or 1548) in the university of his native town.
 Except for two short sojourns in Rome, he passed the remainder of his life in Perugia, in the study of law and belles-lettres.
 He died there on 23 September 1590.

 Works

-He owes his worldwide reputation to his "Institutiones Juris Canonici", the text of which is reproduced in most editions of the "Corpus Juris Canonici".
-Following the example of the Byzantine Emperor Justinian, who had entrusted to three professors the task of drawing up an elementary work on Roman law entitled the "Institutiones", intended for use in the schools, Lancelotti conceived the plan of a like work on the Catholic Church's canon law.
-Pope Paul IV charged him officially with the execution of his plan, and for this purpose he went to Rome in 1557.
-To his great regret, neither Paul IV who died in 1559, nor his successor Pius IV gave authentic and official approbation to his work, published by Lancelotti at Venice in 1563 as an entirely private venture.
+Lancelotti's major work was the Institutiones Juris Canonici, the text of which is reproduced in most editions of the "Corpus Juris Canonici".
+This broad survey of the fundamentals of Catholic canon law was modeled on the Institutes, a similar survey of Roman law commissioned by the Byzantine Emperor Justinian.
+While Pope Paul IV approved the undertaking, the final work did not receive an imprimatur from either Paul IV or his successor Pius IV.